REDUCE WHAT YOU SEND TO LANDFILLS AND RECYCLING CENTERS

 Immediate savings: bulk is cheaper.
-Plus you are buying the amount you actually need.
-Improvement in quality of life: neutral.
-Initially, you have to gather jars and such to put products in.
+Plus you are buying the amount you actually need—improvement in quality of life: neutral.
+Initially, you have to gather jars to put products in.

 5) If you have to use a straw, https://www.strawlessocean.org/alternatives

 6) No plastic in packaging or on floss dental floss.
-(Wild minimalist sells.)
+(Sold at Wild Minimalist .)

 Order from Bite

-B) ALWAYS CARRY these things: cloth bags, reusable water/coffee container, take out container in bag with napkin and spork (spoon or fork).
+B) ALWAYS CARRY these things: cloth bags, reusable water/coffee container, take out container in a bag with napkin and spork (spoon or fork).
 Put a sticky note on your back door with a list of these items so you can remember.

 The Container Store sells stainless steel/tin lunch boxes.
-These are lighter than glass and you won’t be ingesting plastic.
+These are lighter than glass, and you won’t be ingesting plastic.
 Put all of your items in some lunch box/container you might have.
 Put a luggage tag on it for identification.
 LABEL ALL YOUR CONTAINERS.
-Trash from take out takes up a ton of trash space.
-We take in our own containers for take out.
+The trash from take out takes up a ton of trash space.
+We take in our containers for take out.

 If you forget any of these items, you remembered you forgot.
 Progress!
-Write down 3 things you do well every night.
-Take out containers can also be used to stock up on peanut or almond butter in bulk section
+Write down three things you do well every night.
+Take out containers can also be used to stock up on peanut or almond butter in the bulk section

-PHASE 2: After mastering the first phase, quickly move to this phase as going 80% less trash/recycling is more satisfying than 60% less.
-Results more visible.
+PHASE 2: After mastering the first phase, quickly move to this phase as going 80% less trash/recycling is more satisfying than going 60% less.
+The results are more visible.

-To motivate yourself, remember write down 3 things you do well each day.
+To motivate yourself, remember to write down three things you do well each day.
 Journal through things that need to be ironed out or journal through your internal complaints.

 1) Buy dog treats without packaging at most dog stores.
-Reuse your dog food bag for a trash liner.
+Reuse your dog food bag for your kitchen trash liner.
 Wild Minimalist and other places sell dog bar shampoo.

-2) Go to farmer’s market/CSAs and bring saved up egg cartons, return berry containers.
+2) Go to farmer’s market/CSAs and bring saved up egg cartons and berry containers.

-3) Eliminate shampoo bottles –get shampoo bar at Central Market- JR Liggett’s lathers a lot.
-Or bring your own container to Town & Country and fill up with liquid shampoo.
+3) Eliminate shampoo bottles.
+Bring your own container to Town & Country and fill up with liquid shampoo.
 The best is to buy a zero waste/palm oil free shampoo bar at Lush’s or at the many online zero waste stores!!!!
 Conditioner- Lush’s has a zero waste hair mask that works really well.
 I don’t like their bar conditioners.
 Town and Country has a liquid hair conditioner.

 5) Drink coke/pepsi in your reusable water bottle by filling up at a soda fountain at a convenience store.

-6) Buy ice cream by taking own containers to ice cream store.
+6) Buy ice cream by taking your own containers to the ice cream store.
 Some places won’t let you do this.
-Feels like chains are less likely to let you do that.
+It feels like store chains are less likely to let you do that.

-7) Take containers to pizza take out for them to put pizza in.
+7) Take containers to pizza take out for them to put the pizza in.